Screenshot 2024-03-22 at 11.38.32 am.png

 Marymount College shares and promotes the Vision for Religious Education articulated by Brisbane Catholic Education and the wider church.
 This vision includes the two dimensions of formation- namely, of students’ religious literacy and their personal faith:

-While knowledge and understanding of religious concepts is important, the truths and beliefs to which a student adheres must have some consequence in their life.
+• While knowledge and understanding of religious concepts are important, the truths and beliefs to which a student adheres must have some consequence in their life.
 Effective Religious Education requires teachers to be more than purveyors of knowledge and students to be more than consumers of the tradition.

-More information on BCE’s vision for Religious Education can be found at:
+More information on BCE’s vision for Religious Education can be found here

-The Learning and Teaching framework underpins work done in Religious Education
+The Learning and Teaching framework below underpins work done in Religious Education

 Learning Teaching Framework final 2013 A4.jpg